 For DJ, we usually use peak to peak value

-BTW, the psd value at half of fundamental frequency (\(f_s/2\)) is misleading and ambiguity, we won't use this value
+BTW, the psd value at half of fundamental frequency (\(f_s/2\)) is duty cycle distortion due to the NMOS/PMOS imbalance, because of rising only data

 Random Jitter